Ecki81/jediknight2blender/README.md

 - [x] place 3do in levels
 - [x] texturing levels
 - [x] texturing 3do
-- [ ] resolve 3do hierarchy and parenting
+- [x] resolve 3do hierarchy and parenting
 - [ ] parse GOB/GOO

+_Sorry about the messy code, this is my first real programming project and still wip_ :P